Japanese Milk Bread

 - Add salt to the flour, not the yeast mixture.
 Salt can kill the yeast.

-- Bread flour works best for this bead making it soft and chewy.
-Having said that, I have used all-purpose flour and it works just as well.
+- Bread flour works best for this bread, making it soft and chewy.
+Having said that, I have used all-purpose flour, and it works just as well.

-- Bread machine - these rolls can be easily made in a bread machine.
-Pour all ingredients in the pan set to dough or manual.
-Start and let the dough run its cycle for about 9 to 10 minutes - continue with the recipe as shown above.
+- Bread machine – These rolls can be easily made in a bread machine.
+Pour all ingredients into the pan set to dough or manual.
+Start and let the dough run its cycle for about 9 to 10 minutes – continue with the recipe as shown above.

 - Keeping the rolls soft – The best way to keep homemade bread soft is to contain the steam within the bread.
 So, while they are still hot, place a clean kitchen cloth over them and let them rest for 10 minutes.
 Keeping these dinner rolls covered will also keep them from drying out.